Development of an Audiologic Rehabilitation Program Model for Adult Patients Receiving Care at a Graduate Training Facility

 The goal of our project was to enhance the patient experience by synthesizing material from didactic training (CSD 533), and observations from other relevant research, into the ETSHC HHC.
 Through this investigative process, a variety of best practices were discovered.
 As AR is often clinically underutilized, it was suspected that a select number of audiology clinics might not be offering direct services to patients.
 Furthermore, in the literature, suggested methodologies for hearing rehabilitation vary widely; thus, we hypothesized that survey responses from university audiologists in Illinois would differ extensively as well.

-McFadden, Amanda, "Development of an Audiologic Rehabilitation Program Model for Adult Patients Receiving Care at a Graduate Training Facility" (2018).
+McFadden, Amanda and Joseph, Antony, "Development of an Audiologic Rehabilitation Program Model for Adult Patients Receiving Care at a Graduate Training Facility" (2018).
 AuD Capstone Projects - Communication Sciences and Disorders.
 8.